Here's why you can't upload a secured, protected, or locked PDF.

 We take the security of your files seriously.
 That's why we have an antivirus scanning system in place, which checks every single file upload on Flipsnack.
-Any file that contains malware will not be uploaded on our servers.
+Any file that contains malware will not be uploaded to our servers.

 While scanning, our system also detects if there's a protected PDF which restricts the viewing of the document, and it stops the PDF from being uploaded on Flipsnack.